 - Bacon - use pancetta or serrano ham for a slightly different flavour.

 - Herbs - as well as the lemon add 2 tablespoons of chopped tarragon, basil, parsley or dill.

 - Stuffing - rather than sliced lemon try some lightly fried sliced mushrooms, sun dried tomatoes or some baby spinach leaves.

-If you have any fish leftover then cool to room temperature, cover and refrigerated for up to 3 days.
+- Refrigerator - if you have any baked monkfish tails leftover then cool to room temperature, cover and refrigerated for up to 3 days.

 Monkfish cooks really quickly, like prawns so it's great for easy preparation and quick cooking.